-I’ll start with the work feelings do in us.
-This leads to definitions of integrity and wisdom.
-I’ll ask if wisdom is in decline, and find answers related to organizations and bureaucracies.
-Finally, I’ll look at helping others with their feelings and values.
+Here, I’ll start with an understanding of emotions and derive definitions of integrity and wisdom.
+I’ll talk about why wisdom might be in decline, and connect that with the structure of organizations and bureaucracies.
+Finally, I’ll look at helping others find their feelings and values.

 The Work Feelings Do